-Arkansas pays an average of 10.07 cents per kilowatt-hour (“kWh”) of electricity.
-That’s nearly three cents below the national average of 12.84 cents/kwh, and over a penny cheaper than the regional average.
+Arkansas pays an average of 10 cents per kilowatt-hour (“kWh”) of electricity.
+That’s more than three cents below the national average of 13.6 cents/kwh.
 In fact, we pay less for electricity here than almost anywhere else in the country.
 We know you like paying less now, but the long term costs of cheap electricity are through the roof.
 Remember where all that cheap energy comes from.
 Fossil fuels.
 Lots and lots of dirty-burning fossil fuels.
 When the inevitable environmental costs start to mount, monthly electricity bills are going to rise, and SRECs are likely to be putting even more money in your pocket.When that happens you’re going to feel pretty darn smart for making the early switch to producing your own clean, efficient solar power.
 Just remember to thank us…

 Why are electricity prices so important?
 Because that is what solar power is directly competing against.
 The cost to produce power with solar is relatively constant (of course how much sun hits your area has an effect), so if you are paying $0.40 per watt for power, then you make FOUR TIMES AS MUCH as the guy or girl paying $0.10 per watt electricity.

 The caveat here is that if the $0.10 per watt person has a HUGE rebate, they may be better off than the $0.40 per watt person.
 Because of that, states without any renewable standards tend to be heavily reliant on cheap coal for electricity, and also have very low electricity prices.
 When electricity prices are artificially low, that hinders the ability of solar energy to achieve meaningful payback in the state.